Meisterlala/PHP_for_beginners/README.md

 # PHP for Beginners

 As part of my journey following the Laracasts PHP Path, I've created several projects that demonstrate my growing expertise in PHP, Webdesign, and database management.
+Since this is a php website, it needs php to be running.
+But [it would look something like this)](https://meisterlala.github.io/PHP_for_beginners/)

 ## How to view the website